12. Dr. Mario (GB)

 Eccentric Game & Watch-esque minigames accompany the base photo mode which enabled you to snap 128x112 pixel shots and stamp them with tiny pictures.
 Owners of its sister peripheral, the Game Boy Printer, could print out their masterpieces on thermal paper and distribute them accordingly.
 Japanese 64DD owners could also link the camera to Mario Artist: Talent Studio to create avatars of themselves a long time before Miis existed, and we still wish Rare’s plans to enable players to import photos into Perfect Dark multiplayer had made it past Nintendo.

 Still, we’re very glad that something as silly as this managed to see the light of day at all.
-If David Lynch ever made a lo-fi digital camera, it would look something like this.
+If David Lynch had ever made a lo-fi digital camera, it would have looked something like this.

 7. Mole Mania (GB)